Noise analysis of the Indian Pulsar Timing Array data release I: Noise models for PTA data

 For the covariance matrix $F^{\text{chrom}}_i$ of chromatic noise, we use the same formula as that used for red noise, with the additional dependency of induced ToA delays on the observing frequency, as given below:

 where $F_i$ is the Fourier transform of the time-domain red noise signal and contains the incomplete sine and cosine functions, $\nu_i$ is observing frequency, and $\chi$ is the chromatic index, which is 0, 2, and 4 for RN, DMv, and Sv, respectively.
 Apart from DMv and Sv, we also use the ``Free Chromatic Noise'' model (FCN), which has the chromatic index ($\chi_{FCN}$) as an additional free parameter along with the amplitude and spectral index (see Refs.~\cite{GoncharovShannon+2021,ChalumeauBabak+2022}).
-This model is used as a diagnostic tool for our selected noise models, where we fit for the ($\chi_{FCN}$) to look for the presence of achromatic and chromatic red noise.
+This model is used as a diagnostic tool for our selected noise models, where we fit for the ($\chi_{FCN}$) to look for the presence of achromatic and chromatic red noise. \bthis{The contributions of solar wind to DM and scattering variations are included in our GP model in our analysis, where we do not factorize between a small quasi-periodic variation due to inter-planetary medium and the stochastic variation due to ISM.}